bigcommerce/dev-docs/docs/api-docs/storefront/store-front-graphql-api/graphql-storefront-api-overview.md

 <a id="sectionId" class="devdocsAnchor"></a>

-## Making GraphQL Queries within a Stencil Theme
+## Querying from within a Stencil Theme

 You can invoke the API directly from within a Stencil theme or a Script in the Script Manager.
 Here’s a few ways:
 1. Using [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)